0xCode7/GDG-Zag-25/Task-8/readme.md

 2. Start Apache and MySQL in XAMPP.
 3. Create the database in MySQL (see the database details below).
 4. Import the provided SQL file to create tables and insert sample data.
-5. Configure the database connection in `config.php`.
+5. Configure the database connection in `db.php`.
-6. Open the project in a browser (e.g., `http://localhost/e-commerce/cart.php`).
+6. Open the project in a browser (e.g., `http://localhost/Task-8/`).

 ## Database Details